 - 1 Chopper

-enjoy your meal from Barbara!
+enjoy from Barbara!

-Storage and Notes
+Storage and notes

-If you like my recipe RATE IT BY CLICKING MANY STARS and SHARE it on your social networks, and I WAIT for YOU on
+If you like my recipe RATE IT BY CLICKING MANY STARS and SHARE it on your social networks and I WAIT FOR YOU on

-INSTAGRAM and
+INSTAGRAM and on